-The site Keith and Romina McGreal chose to build on required an Environmental Impact Statement to secure planning permission.
+The site Keith and Romina McGreal chose to build their bungalow on in Co Mayo required an Environmental Impact Statement to secure planning permission.

 “A piece of agricultural land then came up for sale within my home village and had two acres so we asked the estate agent if we could apply for planning permission on it but the owner turned us down initially because he didn’t want the time constraints of the application holding up the sale.”